Sanskar-Shivhare/Supervised-Learning-Classification./Naive-Bayes/README.md

 Data is too big
-so i am providing link you can get your data here [Open](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+so i am providing link you can get this data here [Open](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)